FeiElysia/feielysia.github.io/_pages/about.md

         <a href="https://arxiv.org/pdf/2307.16525.pdf">paper</a>
         <p></p>
         <p>
-        Improving the transferability of the zero-shot captioning for out-of-domain images by overcoming the modality bias and object hallucination that occur when adapting pre-trained vision-language models and large language models.
+        Improving the transferability of zero-shot captioning for out-of-domain images by addressing the modality bias and object hallucination that arise when adapting pre-trained vision-language models and large language models.
         </p>
     </td>
   </tr>